aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ## Getting started

-???+ tip
-	All examples shared in this documentation are available within the [project repository](https://github.com/aws-powertools/powertools-lambda-python/tree/develop/examples){target="_blank"}.
+???+ tip "All examples shared in this documentation are available within the [project repository](https://github.com/aws-powertools/powertools-lambda-python/tree/develop/examples)"

-To build Agents for Amazon Bedrock, you need:

-* [Create the Lambda function](#your-first-agent) that defines the business logic for the action that your agent carries out.
-* [Create an OpenAPI schema](#generating-openapi-schemas) with the API description, structure, and parameters for the action group.
-* Ensure that Amazon Bedrock and your Lambda functions have the [necessary permissions](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-permissions.html).

-Powertools for AWS Lambda makes it easier to author the Lambda function and the creation of the OpenAPI schema.

 ### Install

 !!! info "This is unnecessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../../index.md#lambda-layer){target="_blank"}."

 You need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.
 At this time, we support both Pydantic V1 and V2.
 For a future major version, we will only support Pydantic V2.

 ### Required resources

+To build Agents for Amazon Bedrock, you will need:

+* [Create the Lambda function](#your-first-agent) that defines the business logic for the action that your agent carries out.
+* [Create an OpenAPI schema](#generating-openapi-schemas) with the API description, structure, and parameters for the action group.
+* Ensure that Amazon Bedrock and your Lambda functions have the [necessary permissions](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-permissions.html).

 Before you start, you need to the following permissions: